 - Due to his abandoning of the family, Miguel's great-great-grandfather doesn't have a presence on the Rivera family's ofrenda.
 The one family picture of his great-great-grandparents has his face torn out.
 Miguel's great-great-grandfather is eventually revealed to be Héctor.

 - After the truth comes out about Héctor and Ernesto de la Cruz, the memorial dedicated to Ernesto appears to be condemned one year later.
-A bust of him is shown to be covered by a sign that says "FORGET YOU."
+A bust of him has a sign around its neck that says "FORGET YOU."

 - In the Expanded Universe of the Predator franchise, Predators who break their rules of honor (such as those who hunt defenseless beings) are hunted down, have their bodies dismembered and desecrated, and have their heads simply disposed of rather than being kept as a trophy like they do with most of their kills.

-- In The Gravedancers, Harris, Sid and Kira discover that the graves that they desecrated where in a section of the cemetery reserved for town did not want buried with the rest of the dead: violent criminals, the mentally ill, etc. Kira is especially disturbed to discover that the tombstone of William Langer—the grave she danced upon—has the epitaph "GOOD RIDDANCE".
+- In The Gravedancers, Harris, Sid, and Kira discover that the graves that they desecrated were in a section of the cemetery reserved for people the town did not want to be buried with the rest of the dead: violent criminals, the mentally ill, etc. Kira is especially disturbed to discover that the tombstone of William Langer—the grave she danced upon—has the epitaph "GOOD RIDDANCE".

 - The Tale of Einar Sokkason: After Einar has killed Ozur in a feud on the orders of bishop Arnald in the immediate vicinity of the church, the bishop prevents the proper rites, such as washing and laying out the corpse, taking place until he has finished his dinner at his leisure.
 Only when Einar chides the bishop for not treating Ozur's corpse with respect, the bishop gives permission to bury the body within a churchyard, but still delays the customary prayers until after the due time.
 The bishop's behavior contributes to the further escalation of the feud.